risawitama/verbose-potato/README.md

-## What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+## How do you organize a space party?
+You planet.